 For disability benefits, other required information may include: the Social Security number and proof of age for each person applying for payments including your spouse and children, if they are applying for benefits; names, addresses, and phone numbers of doctors, hospitals, clinics and institutions that treated you and dates of treatment; names of all medications you are taking; medical records from your doctors, therapists, hospitals, clinics and caseworkers; laboratory and test results; a summary of where you worked and the kind of work you did; your W-2 forms or self-employment tax return for the previous year; and dates of prior marriages if your spouse is applying.

 Appeals—If you disagree with a decision made on your claim, you can appeal it.
-The steps you can take are explained in the fact sheet, The Appeals Process (Publication No. 05-10041).
+The steps differ according to the type of decision but may involve a request for reconsideration, a hearing by an administrative law judge, an appeal to the SSA’s Appeals Council and finally an appeal into federal court.
 You have the right to be represented by an attorney or other qualified person of your choice.
-More information is in the fact sheet, Your Right to Representation (Publication No. 05-10075).
-These and other publications are available by calling (800) 772-1213 (TTY (800) 325-0778) and at www.ssa.gov/pubs.
+The fact sheets The Appeals Process, Your Right to Representation and others are available by calling (800) 772-1213 (TTY (800) 325-0778) and at www.ssa.gov/pubs.

 When Benefit Payments Start